Beyond Semantic to Instance Segmentation: Weakly-Supervised Instance Segmentation via Semantic Knowledge Transfer and Self-Refinement: Abstract

 \section{Abstract}

-Recent weakly-supervised semantic segmentation (WSSS) has made remarkable progress due to class-wise localization techniques using image-level labels.
-Meanwhile, weakly-supervised instance segmentation (WSIS) is a more challenging task because instance-wise localization using only image-level labels is quite difficult.
-Consequently, most WSIS approaches exploit off-the-shelf proposal technique that requires pre-training with high-level labels, deviating a fully image-level supervised setting.
-Moreover, we focus on \textit{semantic drift problem}, $i.e.,$ missing instances in pseudo instance labels are categorized as background class, occurring confusion between background and instance in training.
-To this end, we propose a novel approach that consists of two innovative components.
-First, we design a \textit{semantic knowledge transfer} to obtain pseudo instance labels by transferring the knowledge of WSSS to WSIS while eliminating the need for off-the-shelf proposals.
-Second, we propose a \textit{self-refinement} method that refines the pseudo instance labels in a self-supervised scheme and employs them to the training in an online manner while resolving the semantic drift problem.
-The extensive experiments demonstrate the effectiveness of our approach, and we outperform existing works on \textit{PASCAL VOC2012} without any off-the-shelf proposal techniques.
-Furthermore, our approach can be easily applied to the point-supervised setting, boosting the performance with an economical annotation cost.
-The code will be available soon.
+Weakly-supervised instance segmentation (WSIS) has been considered as a more challenging task than weakly-supervised semantic segmentation (WSSS).
+Compared to WSSS, WSIS requires instance-wise localization, which is difficult to extract from image-level labels.
+To tackle the problem, most WSIS approaches use off-the-shelf proposal techniques that require pre-training with instance or object level labels, deviating the fundamental definition of the fully-image-level supervised setting.
+In this paper, we propose a novel approach including two innovative components.
+First, we propose a \textit{semantic knowledge transfer} to obtain pseudo instance labels by transferring the knowledge of WSSS to WSIS while eliminating the need for the off-the-shelf proposals.
+Second, we propose a \textit{self-refinement} method to refine the pseudo instance labels in a self-supervised scheme and to use the refined labels for training in an online manner.
+Here, we discover an erroneous phenomenon, \textit{semantic drift}, that occurred by the missing instances in pseudo instance labels categorized as background class.
+This \textit{semantic drift} occurs confusion between background and instance in training and consequently degrades the segmentation performance.
+We term this problem as \textit{semantic drift problem} and show that our proposed \textit{self-refinement} method eliminates the semantic drift problem.
+The extensive experiments on \textit{PASCAL VOC 2012} and \textit{MS COCO} demonstrate the effectiveness of our approach, and we achieve a considerable performance without off-the-shelf proposal techniques.
+The code is available at \url{https://github.com/clovaai/BESTIE}.